jsjoeio/timezoner-extension/README.md

 # Timezoner Chrome Extension
-A simple extension to coordinate across timezones.
+A simple extension to help you coordinate across timezones.
 Input the date and time of your event and then we give you a link where others can view the event in their respective timezone.
 BOOM!
 Timezoning made easy 👏🏼

 ## Getting Started